YeastarCarol/Yeastar-S-Series-API-Guide-en/api_sample/README.md

-# API Sample（新增页面） {#api-sample}
+# API Sample {#api-sample}

-This chapter describes the API sample and main issues when using the API.
+This chapter describes the API sample and the details about using the API.

 Note: in this sample, the default IP address 192.168.5.150 will be used.